 Who is qualified to make a child support request?

-Child support orders can be requested by any parent by filing one of the following cases:
+Any parent can request child support orders by filing one of the following cases:

 Divorce, Legal Dissolution, or Annulment (in the case of married parents);